 Worms as Producers of Compost and Fertilizer

 Gardening and seed and flower magazines often run articles raving about the attributes of worms in the garden and using them as compost machines.
-Earthworm growers often find a grand bit of business by running ads within these plant, garden and composting style publications.
-More frequently then not, after advertising a few times, their customer base is established and the worm growers never have to advertise again.
+Earthworm growers often find a grand bit of business by running ads within these plant, garden, and composting style publications.
+More frequently than not, after advertising a few times, their customer base is established, and the worm growers never have to advertise again.
 They end up with ALL of the customers they can supply.

-Earthworms are the farmers best friend, so a market to sell to these agricultural endeavors is very big, because the worms rebuild soil quality.
+Earthworms are the farmer's best friend, so the market for selling these agricultural endeavors is very big because the worms rebuild soil quality.
 Worm castings (that is, worm poo) enhance the soil quality with an enormous amount of nutrients.
-Unlike regular fertilizers, worm castings won't burn your plants, yet they contain five to ten times the amount of nitrogen, phosphorus and potassium and other nutrients of regular gardening soil.
-The majority of elements in the worm castings are water soluble and are introduced easily to your plants, for example in the form of worm tea.
+Unlike regular fertilizers, worm castings won't burn your plants, yet they contain five to ten times the amount of nitrogen, phosphorus and potassium, and other nutrients of regular gardening soil.
+The majority of elements in the worm castings are water soluble and are introduced easily to your plants, for example, in the form of worm tea.

 You can grow worms just about anywhere, from Styrofoam ice chests to old refrigerators to large bins in outdoor buildings.
 Worm farming is said to be the fastest-growing agricultural industry in the country, making millionaires overnight; that may be an exaggeration, but there are a lot of true stories being told about easy money being made from the worm farming business.

-Once you decide to start a worm farm business, you will need to get the things required to get things rolling right off-of-the-bat.
+Once you decide to start a worm farm business, you will need to get the things required to get things rolling right off the bat.
 The following is a general list that will work for most worm growers (vermiculturists).
-Your worm business may or may not need everything listed, or in some cases may need more.
+Your worm business may or may not need everything listed or, in some cases, it may need more.

 - Read, read, read—Consume every bit of data you can find on the subject.
 Bookmark this article!
 Get a really good idea of what you are getting ready to undertake.